 What makes a sensory garden different to any other garden?
-We can expect the boundaries to be pushed.
-Take Howick Hall’s new sensory garden, for example.
-Starting, as in any garden, with the soothing power of green, harmonious and contrasting textures and colours are layered on to stimulate us.
+We can expect the boundaries to be pushed, as they are in Howick Hall’s new sensory garden.
+Starting, as in any garden, with the soothing power of green, contrasting textures and colours are layered on to stimulate us.

 We respond with an instinctive head-turn as we half-spot a flash of wings between rustling leaves.
 Our thumbs and forefingers are stained and scented from crushing a rosemary leaf, just one of many fragrant plants around us.
 We tune in to sounds – water splashing, birdsong and the blunt music of windchimes.